inmanta/vscode-inmanta/README.md

 ![Syntax coloring screenshot](images/screenshot-syntax-coloring.png)

 ### Code navigation
-When pressing on `Ctrl` and hovering an element, and overview of its type Entity is shown.
-If you click on it (while still having `Ctrl` pressed on) you can navigate to the definition of the entity.
+When you hover an element while pressing `Ctrl`, an overview of its Entity type is shown.
+If you click it (while still having `Ctrl` pressed) you can navigate to the definition of the entity.

 > :bulb: To work properly, this feature requires the Inmanta Language Server to be running:
 > In the inmanta extension configuration (`ctrl+, > extensions > inmanta`), set `LS`: to Enabled